dfetch-org/dfetch/doc/contributing.rst

     behave features

+Alternatively in VSCode run the ``Run all feature tests`` task from the command palette.

 To debug these tests, mark the ``Feature:`` or ``Scenario:`` to debug with the ``@wip`` tag and add run the ``Feature tests (wip)`` debug configuration in VSCode.